dart-lang/site-www/src/_guides/libraries/writing-package-pages.md

 ## Learn more about good README authoring

 We’ve suggested seven tips for good README in this documentation.
-You can learn more about common recommendations for developer docs from the [Google Developer Documentation Style Guide][style-guide].
+You can learn more about common recommendations for developer documentation from the [Google Developer Documentation Style Guide][style-guide].
 Some additional tips include:

 *   Supply alt text for images.
 *   Be succinct.
 Don't say please.
-*   Keep line length &lt;= 80 chars.
+*   Keep the line length &lt;= 80 chars.
 *   Format code correctly (as `dartfmt` or `flutter format` would).

 To learn more about good README practices,